 Melissa Sue Gerrits, Photographer

-Melissa Sue Gerrits is a photographer with a degree in photojournalism from Randolph Community College and has worked in South Dakota, Arkansas and North Carolina.
-Most recently, she was a photojournalist for The Fayetteville Observer.
+Melissa Sue Gerrits is a freelance photographer with a degree in photojournalism from Randolph Community College and has worked in South Dakota, Arkansas and North Carolina.
+Her work for CPP and other publications has won numerous awards.
+She is based in Catawba County.

 Jack Igelman, Lead Environment Reporter

-Jack Igelman is a reporter with a master’s degree from Montana State University, where he studied natural resource economics.
+Jack Igelman is a freelance reporter with a master’s degree from Montana State University, where he studied natural resource economics.
 His main interest is in conservation and environmental stories that on the people, places and institutions involved with managing the state’s natural resources.
-Co-author of “Trekking the Southern Appalachians” and currently teaching college-level economics, Jack’s reporting has appeared in dozens of local, regional and national publications.
+Co-author of “Trekking the Southern Appalachians” and currently teaching economics at Warren Wilson College, Jack’s reporting has appeared in dozens of local, regional and national publications.
+His reporting for CPP on national forests and other environmental issues has won multiple awards.
+Jack is based in Buncombe County.

 Colby Rabon, Photographer